kyletolle/polis.js/README.md

 ### Status Code

 The server currently returns a `200` HTTP status code by default.
-To make the server return another status code, simply change `statusCode` in the code.
+To make the server return another status code, simply change `STATUS_CODE` in the code.

 ### Timeout

 The server currently does not wait before responding.
-To make the server sleep before it gives a response, change `secondsToSleep` in the code.
+To make the server sleep before it gives a response, change `SECONDS_TO_SLEEP` in the code.
 This can be useful if testing that the calling code times out after so many seconds.